How does ghost-ball aiming work?

 The ghost ball (GB) is the imaginary position the CB must be, at contact with the OB, to make a shot.
 It is easy to practice visualization of the GB target by having a helper place a real ball in the desired GB location (adjusted for throw or not) and pull it away when the person shoots.
 I demonstrate this technique in NV 3.1; although, I didn’t have a helper to remove the ball for me.
 Also, striped balls are useful to help the shooter visualize both the “aiming line” (from the CB to the GB center) and the “impact line” between the GB and OB centers.
 To me, that’s the most useful advice in the video.

-Here’s a video demonstration of how you can use the cue to help you aim, from Vol. II of the Billiard University (BU) Instructional video series:
+Below are video demonstrations of how you can use the cue to help you aim using the ghost ball.
+The first is from Vol. II of the Billiard University (BU) Instructional video series.

 And here are some additional videos and drills to help improve your ghost-ball visualization skills:

 - ghost-ball aiming system and drill